Exceptional Financial Support

 Why did RBWM request EFS?

-Despite significant action taken by the council’s new administration and senior leadership team to get the financial situation under control, by making savings, transforming services and generating income - a lack of reserves caused by historical decisions, including unsustainably low council tax and accounting inaccuracies combined with rising demand for services, particularly social care and homelessness accommodation - meant the council did not have the financial resilience to meet these pressures.
+Despite significant action taken by the council’s current administration and senior leadership team since 2023, to get the financial situation under control, by making savings, transforming services and generating income - a lack of reserves caused by historical decisions, including unsustainably low council tax and accounting inaccuracies combined with rising demand for services, particularly social care and homelessness accommodation - meant the council did not have the financial resilience to meet these pressures.

 The state of the finances made it clear that the council needed a substantial financial support package from government, alongside a council tax rise above the current cap, to set a balanced budget and start to build back resilience over the medium-term.